bscnd/oscourge/INSTALL.md

 ## Open the project in Unity

 You need to open oscourge_unity from Unity Hub in order to edit the levels.

+## Building the game with Unity

+Every time you  build the game you will have to copy the files server.jar and launch.bat from oscourge\oscourge_unity\Assets\Scripts\Server to build_location/Oscourge_Data .